githubcbrc/KGWASMatrix/README.md

 If storage is a limitation, consider decompressing the FASTQ files on-demand.

 ### List of Accessions
 Names of accessions should be kept in a text file e.g. _accessions.txt_, one name per line.
-Each name should have a matching pair of FASTQ files (as per naming format above).
+Each name should have a matching pair of FASTQ files (as per the naming format above).

 ## Usage Instructions
 ### K-mer Counting